MCC News Feed

-Defence Force award for aspiring leaderPosted in General School News on Wednesday, 2 August, 2017
+Defence Force award for aspiring leaderPosted in Archive on Wednesday, 2 August, 2017

 Year 12 student, Zavier Radecker has been presented with the Australian Defence Force Academy Award in recognition of the leadership promise he shows and his demonstration of the attributes and qualities that the ADF values through both academic and sporting achievement.